 HOSPICE: Most hospice care is provided in your home.
 Hospice can usually make you comfortable, talk with your family, bring medical supplies, and relieve pain.
 It cannot make all end of life symptoms better and usually will neither prolong nor hasten death.
 There are many hospices in San Diego.
 Call and ask about their attitude toward the End of Life Option Act (EOLOA) and VSED.
 They can be helpful or obstructive.

 End of Life Option Act (EOLOA) It is now legal in California to ask a physician to prescribe a lethal drug(s) to end your life.
-You must be 18, a CA resident, and have two doctors certify that you are mentally competent and have six months or less to live.
+You must be 18, a CA resident, and have two doctors certify that you are mentally competent and be diagnosed with a terminal illness; defined as having six months or less to live.

 Switzerland: There are two reliable organizations in Switzerland, Dignitas and Life Circle, that will provide aid in dying.